 The union is the centre of student life.
 It’s run by students for students, and overseen by a dedicated sabbatical committee.
 You’re automatically a member, and you won’t have to pay to belong.

-All our universities and colleges have highly regarded unions (in the 2019 Whatuni Student Choice Awards, Cardiff University’s was rated third in the UK).
+All our universities and colleges have highly regarded unions (in the 2022 Whatuni Student Choice Awards, Wales had two student’s unions in the top five, with Cardiff University’s rated second in the UK, and Bangor University’s fifth).
 They run campaigns on student issues, represent your interests to university authorities and provide welfare and advice services.

 You’re likely to use their facilities on a daily basis, such as food outlets, stationery shops, general stores, cafés and bars.
 They also put on a programme of entertainment throughout the year, from socials and club nights to gigs by big-name bands.